Ogaden War: Somali invasion (July–August 1977)

 Other communist countries like South Yemen and North Korea offered Ethiopia military assistance.
 East Germany offered training, engineering and support troops.
 Israel reportedly provided cluster bombs, napalm and were also allegedly flying combat aircraft for Ethiopia.
-In November 1977, Somalia broke diplomatic relations with the USSR, expelled all Soviet experts from the country, abrogated the 1974 treaty of friendship, and cut off diplomatic relations with Cuba.
+Mengistu had sought Israeli support during the war even though the Soviets and Cubans were uncomfortable with their presence in Ethiopia.
 Not all communist states sided with Ethiopia.
 Because of the Sino-Soviet rivalry, China supported Somalia diplomatically and with token military aid.
 Romania under Nicolae Ceauşescu had a habit of breaking with Soviet policies and also maintained good diplomatic relations with Barre.